6 R programming

 6.4.4 Loops and lists

-In our previous examples of loops, it has always been clear from the start how many iterations the loop should run and what the length of the output vector (or data frame) should be.
-This isn’t always the case.
-To begin with, let’s consider the case where the length of the output is unknown or difficult to know in advance.
-Let’s say that we want to go through the airquality data to find days that are extreme in the sense that at least one variable attains its maximum on those days.
-That is, we wish to find the index of the maximum of each variable, and store them in a vector.
+data to find days that are extreme in the sense that at least one variable attains its maximum on those days.
+That is, we wish to find the indices of the maximum of each variable, and store them in a vector.
 Because several days can have the same temperature or wind speed, there may be more than one such maximal index for each variable.
 For that reason, we don’t know the length of the output vector in advance.

-In such cases, it is usually a good idea to store the result from each iteration in a list (Section 5.2), and then collect the elements from the list once the loop has finished.
-We can create an empty list with one element for each variable in airquality using vector:
+(Section 5.2), and then collect the elements from the list once the loop has finished.
+We can create an empty list with one element for each variable in airquality

 # Create an empty list with one element for each variable in